 Senior College, a WNC program based at the Fallon campus, features non-credit and credit courses to meet the specific interests and needs of older active adults in western Nevada.
-A variety of community education and academic classes are offered.
-Topics may include learning to operate a digital camera; improving health and wellness; understanding the Global Positioning System; using the Bob Ross method of painting; learning basic computer skills such as Internet and e-mail; and taking one-day field trips to historic sites or entertaining events.
+A variety of community education and academic classes are offered including learning to operate a digital camera; improving health and wellness; basic computer skills such as Internet and email; and taking one-day field trips to historic sites or entertaining events.
 For credit classes, seniors pay only a small technology fee and, if applicable, lab fees; class registration fees are waived.
 Non-credit classes provide a 20 percent discount to seniors who are Nevada residents.